eashwar/eash.dev/posts/2025-postmortem-01.md

 ## logo and style guide

-day 94 and 95
+on day 94 and 95, i decided in my dunning-kruger haze of confidence that i was skilled enough to do the optional side quest from the beginning of the year. and if do say so myself, i think i cooked:

+the logo here is both a cube shape with piano keys on it, but the orientation of the keys subtly contains my initials (EM). choosing the colors and fonts also was a great time, and i'm happy with the result. you can see this at any time on the [brand sheet page of my website](https://eash.dev/brand)!

-## getting to 100
+## passing day 100 and journeying to day 200

-lots of highlights, but mainly gradual improvement
+lots of highlights, but mainly gradual improvement, excellent fun confidence boosting work during europe trip.

-## the journey to day 200: excellent growth, trip to europe

-the next 100 days

 ## lead up to october